Chenilles-Network/chenilles-network.github.io/roadmap.md

 no concurrent transactions, no nested channels, no interface beside the command-line, no wallet integration, no persistence of session information.
-But they will support non-cooperative as well as cooperative exit.
+They will support non-cooperative as well as cooperative exits, though some automation of non-cooperative exits may be stubbed out.
 As a proof of concept, the prototype will be focused on demonstrating feasibility, rather than making a complete product.
 Reasonable effort will be made so the prototype should be secure,